IlyaAgarishev/react-gameboy/README.md

+Gameboy

-Written with pure js and react without using canvas of side game libraries.
+Written with react without using canvas or any side game library.